siddou/siddou.github.io/_posts/2021-03-09-aws-solutions-architect-notes.md

 - **On Demand**
   - Allows you to pay a fixed rate by the hour (or by the second) with no commitment.
 - **Reserved**
   - Provide you with a capacity reservation, and offer a significant discount on the hourly charge for an instance.
 Contract Terms are 1 Year or 3 Year Terms.
+Only Convertible Reserved Instances can be exchanged for other Convertible Reserved Instances
 - **Spot**
   - Enables you to bid whatever price you want for instance capacity, providing for even greater savings if your applications have flexible start and end times.
   - If Spot instance is terminated by Amazon EC2, you will not be charged for partial hour usage.
 However, if you terminate the instance yourself, you will be charged for any hour in which the instance ran.